grantmcdermott/grantmcdermott.github.io/_posts/2021-06-24-efficient-simulations-in-r.md

 Well, there you have it.
 The "level" model spuriously yields a statistically significant coefficient on the interaction term.
 In comparison, the "demeaned" version avoids this trap and also appears to have better estimated the parent term coefficients.

 Cool.
 But to _really_ be sure, we should repeat our simulation many times.
 (BS13 do it 20,000 times...)
 And, so, we now move on to the main purpose of this post: How do we write simulation code that efficiently completes tens of thousands of runs?
-Here follow some key principles that I try to bare in mind.
+Here follow some key principles that I try to keep in mind.

 ## Principle 1: Trim the fat